SimPyClassic/SimPyClassic/docs/source/Acknowledgments.rst

 Acknowledgments
 ===============

-SimPy 2.0 has been primarily developed by Stefan Scherfke and  Ontje Lünsdorf, starting from SimPy 1.9.
+SimPy |release| has been primarily developed by Stefan Scherfke and  Ontje Lünsdorf, starting from SimPy 1.9.
 Their work has  resulted in a most elegant combination of an object oriented API with the existing API, maintaining full backward compatibility.
 It has been quite easy to integrate their product into the